SQream/sqream_docs/glossary.rst

     Instance
     Daemon
+    Worker
-      A SQream DB server.
+      A SQream DB worker.
 Several instances can run on a single node to form a cluster.

     Metadata
       SQream DB's internal storage which contains details about database objects.